Astr4n0x/ModernLMS/README.md

                 └── 📎 Attachments (PDF / Slides / Links / Sheets)
 ```

-> Scales cleanly up to **5+ nested levels** — powered by a dynamic, multi-level node system in the teacher panel.
+> Scales cleanly up to **5+ nested levels**, powered by a dynamic, multi-level node system in the teacher panel.

 ---